 Investors carefully evaluate their business model to see if they are fit for investment.
 Before investing their money in companies,

-Therefore, the business model metrics are the Specific measures to evaluate the business model greatly help accomplish this task easily and more professionally.
+Therefore, the business model metrics are the Specific measures to evaluate the business model extensively to help accomplish this task easily and professionally.

-After the business model is evaluated using these metrics, based on the results, it is accepted or adjusted according to the objectives and aspirations of each business.
+After the business model is evaluated using these metrics, it is accepted or adjusted according to the objectives and aspirations of each business based on the results.